amcwong/endoSignatureR/inst/extdata/pretrained-signature/README.md

 ## Training Parameters

-The pre-trained signature was trained using the Phase 2 pipeline (`esr_trainEndometrialSignature()`) with the following parameters:
+The pre-trained signature was trained using the pipeline (`esr_trainEndometrialSignature()`) with the following parameters:

 - **Dataset**: Full GSE201926 (all 12 samples, all genes after filtering)
 - **Transform**: log1p-CPM transformation